fission/docs.fission.io/docs/content/message-queuing/nats-streaming.md

 #### Installation

-Fission now install NATS Streaming service bt default while helm installation.
+Fission installs the NATS streaming service by default when the `fission-all` helm chart is used for installation.

 You should see a pod with `nats-streaming` prefix with following command.